atlopes/iCal4VFP/classes.md

 ### Components classes

 In iCalendar, components are container objects that integrate properties and, eventually, other components.
-They can be initialized and defined as a sequence of `CREATEOBJECT()` function calls, or through a method of the ICSProcessor class.
+They can be initialized and defined as a sequence of `AddIC*` method calls, or `CREATEOBJECT()` function calls, or through a method of the ICSProcessor class.

 	iCalendar
 	iCalCompVEVENT